ItsLacuna/Lilith/index.md

 <h3 align=center> Goal #2 - Represent Communities</h3>

 <p align=center>The second goal is to add commands in which communities can personalize the bot to their own liking.
-Such as Profile Cards, Leveling System and etc. And also show servers/emojis from small communities.</p>
+Such as Profile Cards, Leveling System and etc. And show servers/emojis from small communities.</p>

 There is much more that I want to do however these are the mean two goals I have planned to complete.